 If an AF requests the PCRF to report on the change of type of IP-CAN, the PCRF shall provide to the AF the information about the IP-CAN type the user is currently using and upon indication of change of IP-CAN type, notify the AF on changes of the type of IP-CAN.
 In the case of 3GPP IP-CAN, the information of the Radio Access Technology Type (e.g. UTRAN) shall be also reported to the AF.
 If IP flow mobility as specified in TS 23.161 [43] or in TS 23.261 [23] applies, the PCRF shall provide to the AF the new IP-CAN type information together with the affected service information.
 When IP flow mobility is allowed within an IP-CAN session, the PCRF shall only report to an AF the IP-CAN type change when the IP flow mobility applies to the service information provided by this AF.

-If an AF requests the PCRF to report Access Network Information, the PCRF shall set the Access Network Information report parameters in the corresponding PCC rule(s) or QoS rule(s) and provision them together with the corresponding event trigger to the PCEF or BBERF as per procedure in clause 7.4.2.
+If an AF requests the PCRF to report Access Network Information with service information, the PCRF shall set the Access Network Information report parameters in the corresponding PCC rule(s) or QoS rule(s) and provision them together with the corresponding event trigger to the PCEF or BBERF as per procedure in clause 7.4.2.
 For those PCC rule(s) or QoS rule(s) based on preliminary service information the PCRF may assign the QCI and ARP of the default bearer to avoid signalling to the UE.
 In addition the SDF filter(s) shall not be marked as to be used for signalling to the UE as traffic mapping information.

+If an AF requests the PCRF to report Access Network Information without service information (for example for SMS over IP), the PCRF shall set the Access Network Information report parameters at IP-CAN session level and provision them together with the corresponding event trigger to the PCEF or BBERF as per procedure in clause 7.4.2.

 If an AF requests the PCRF to report Access Network Information, The PCRF shall also set the corresponding event trigger to the PCEF or BBERF as per procedure in clause 7.4.2.
 The PCRF shall, upon receiving the subsequent Access Network Information report corresponding to the AF session from the PCEF or BBERF, forward the Access Network Information as requested by the AF.

 If an AF requests the PCRF to report the PLMN identifier where the UE is currently located, then the PCRF shall provide the PLMN identifier to the AF if available.Otherwise, the PCRF shall provision both the corresponding PCC rules and QoS Rules if applicable, and the event trigger to report PLMN change to the PCEF.
 The PCRF shall, upon receiving of the PLMN identifier from the PCEF forward this information to the AF as defined in the procedures in clause 6.1.4.